NHL reaches 7-year deal with Turner Sports, ending NBC run - WTMJ

 AP Sports Writer

-The league and Turner Sports on Tuesday announced a seven-year agreement that begins next season.
+The NHL and Turner Sports on Tuesday formally announced a seven-year agreement that begins next season and will put three Stanley Cup Finals on the TNT cable network.

+The world’s top hockey league is eager to replicate the success found on Turner by the NBA.

+“From our standpoint, we looked at the strength of the Turner Sports portfolio, which is outstanding,” NHL Commissioner Gary Bettman said.
+“They put a fun and innovative factor into all of what they do, and we’re excited to have that same treatment for our sports, and for our fans.”

+Turner and corporate owner WarnerMedia surprised many with the acquisition.
+Longtime NHL partner NBC and Fox were seen as the favorites to get the second package after the league reached an agreement with ESPN last month.

-The deal means NBC’s run of covering the league ends after after this season’s playoffs.
-NBC has broadcast games since 2005 and is in the final season of a 10-year contract.
+NBC’s run of covering the league since 2005 ends after after this season’s playoffs.
+It is in the final season of a 10-year contract.

-When the Stanley Cup Finals are shown on Turner in 2023, it will mark the first time since 1994 they will be only on cable.
+WarnerMedia News & Sports Chairman Jeff Zucker said Turner’s style and approach to covering the NBA and baseball will translate well to hockey.
+Whether it has the same vibe as its NBA coverage, which includes the successful “Inside the NBA” studio show, remains to be seen.

+“Obviously I think that there’s a style to Turner Sports, but you can’t just copy ‘Inside the NBA’ on Thursday nights,” he said.
+“We’re going to bring that same approach to the NHL but also one that I think is innovative, fun and dynamic.”

+Zucker said there haven’t been any decisions about studio talent or announcers.
+Charles Barkley is a big hockey fan, so it wouldn’t be a surprise if he made an occasional appearance.

-The TNT arrangement includes three Stanley Cup Finals, up to 72 regular-season games, half of the first- and second-round playoff games on TNT and TBS as well as a conference final series.
+The deal includes up to 72 regular-season games per season, half of the first- and second-round playoff games on TNT and TBS as well as a conference final series.
 One of the regular-season games will be the NHL Winter Classic, which is played on New Year’s Day.

-It also includes live streaming and digital rights across WarnerMedia properties, including HBO Max and Bleacher Report.
+There are also live streaming and digital rights across WarnerMedia properties, including HBO Max and Bleacher Report.
+Zucker said there is the possibility that live games could be streamed only on HBO Max, but that isn’t likely until the 2022-23 season at the earliest.

-“This new partnership will provide our fans with the content they love on the platforms and devices of their choice,” NHL Commissioner Gary Bettman said in a statement.
-“TNT is a proven and acclaimed destination for sports fans and we will also benefit from the deep connection Bleacher Report has with young digital-savvy fans.”
+Zucker also said it remains to be determined what days regular-season games will appear on TNT.
+The network has NBA games on Tuesday and Thursday as well as a successful wrestling show on Wednesday.
+The NHL has used Wednesday to air showcase games in the United States and Canada.

+When the Stanley Cup Finals are shown on TNT in 2023, it will mark the first time since 1994 the NHL championship round will be only on cable.
+Bettman noted that TNT is available in 90 million homes and that content of major properties is not just confined to broadcast networks.

 The agreement with Turner will give the NHL two network partners in the United States for the first time since 1998-99.